Domestic terms and conditions

 19.1 We accept full legal responsibility if we or our agents kill or injure somebody (or cause somebody to be killed or injured) because we or they have been negligent or if we or they act fraudulently.

-19.2 Subject to clauses 19.1 and 19.3, in the case of the supply of electricity or gas, if you suffer any loss or damage, (including damage to your property as a result of defective digital content which we have supplied to you in connection with this contract that damages a device or digital content belonging to you) our liability to you will be limited to £100,000 for each event that causes you loss.
+19.2 Subject to clauses 19.1 and 19.3, in the case of the supply of electricity or gas, if you suffer any loss or damage, (including damage to your property as a result of defective digital content which we have supplied to you in connection with your contract that damages a device or digital content belonging to you) our liability to you will be limited to £100,000 for each event that causes you loss.
 If there are a number of connected events that cause you loss, our responsibility will be limited to £100,000 in total for these events.

 19.3 Subject to clause 19.1, we will not, under any circumstances, be responsible for: